ftCLI/FoundryTools-CLI/README.md

     -sf, --super-family

 Superfamily mode.
-This option affects name IDs 3, 6, 16 and 17 in case of families with widthsdifferent than 'Normal'.
-If this option is active, name ID 6 will be 'FamilyName-WidthWeightSlope'instead of 'FamilyNameWidth-WeightSlope'.
+This option affects name IDs 3, 6, 16 and 17 in case of families with widths different from 'Normal'.
+If this option is active, name ID 6 will be 'FamilyName-WidthWeightSlope' instead of 'FamilyNameWidth-WeightSlope'.
 Mac and OT family/subfamily names will be FamilyName / Width Weight Slope' instead of 'Family Name Width / Weight Slope'.

     -aui, --alt-uid

 Use alternate unique identifier.
 By default, nameID 3 (Unique identifier) is calculated according to the following scheme: 'Version;Vendor code;PostscriptName'.
-The alternate uniqueidentifier is calculated according to the following scheme: 'Manufacturer: Full Font Name:Creation Year'
+The alternate unique identifier is calculated according to the following scheme: 'Manufacturer: Full Font Name:Creation Year'

     -ri, --regular-italic